Backyard Jewish Wedding at a Private Estate in CT

 Traditions serve many purposes, but I believe the biggest reason we cherish traditions is that they foster sweet memories.
 For instance, yearly family reunions set the scene for stories to unfold.
 Schools hold tight to traditions because they unify the alma mater.
 Friends create traditions together because they strengthen unshakable bonds.
 Put simply, traditions help us remember the good times.
 One of the best parts of Jewish culture is experiencing close-knit togetherness created through time-honored traditions.
-One of those traditions being epic celebrations like this backyard Jewish wedding.
+One of those traditions is epic celebrations like this backyard Jewish wedding.
 Even if you aren’t religious, nothing compares to the excitement and warmth of a Jewish wedding.
-We have been featured in places like Smashing The Glass

 Family Estate Weddings